urnaz/i-lib/README.md

 # i-lib
 i-lib is itelligent autolisp library.
-It includes
+It includes routines for processing:
-- entity routines
+- entity
-- pickset routines
+- pickset